 Shift controls into NEUTRAL before starting engine.
 Shift only when engine is at idle.
 Reversing at high speeds can cause flooding/ swamping due to water being pushed over the transom.

 Wind and sea currents can change how your boat responds while in motion.
-Understanding your boat and its reactions at speed will make your boating safer and more enjoyable.
+Understanding your boat and its reactions at speed will make boating for you safer and more enjoyable.